samruddhi-2709/EV_Market_Segmentation_Analysis/README.md

-The objective is to conduct a comprehensive analysis of the Electric Vehicles (EV) Market in India through Segmentation analysis and devise a viable market entry strategy.
-This involves identifying and targeting segments that are more inclined to adopt the product based on Geographic, Demographic, Psychographic, and Behavioural factors.
-The analysis encompasses various dimensions such as region, pricing, charging infrastructure, vehicle types (2-wheelers, 3-wheelers, 4-wheelers), retail outlets, manufacturers, vehicle body types, safety features, etc.
+This project focuses on a strategic analysis of the Electric Vehicles (EV) Market in India, aiming to develop a viable market entry strategy for an EV startup.
+The analysis incorporates advanced machine learning techniques, including K-Nearest Neighbors (KNN) and Principal Component Analysis (PCA), to identify high-potential customer segments.

+Key factors considered include geographic, demographic, psychographic, and behavioral data, enabling targeted insights into EV adoption trends.
+This repository demonstrates the application of data science and machine learning for market segmentation and strategic business decision-making.